Adomas Drungilas

 Adomas Drungilas (born 6 October 1990) is a Lithuanian professional basketball player.
 In 2021, he won the Icelandic championship with Þór Þorlákshöfn where he was named the Úrvalsdeild Playoffs MVP.
 In 2016, he won the Austrian Basketball Bundesliga and Austrian Cup with Oberwart Gunners and was named the Cup Final Four MVP.
 In 2018, he won the Romanian Cup with U-BT Cluj-Napoca.
+In 2023, he won his second Icelandic championship, this time with Tindastóll.